Nicholas Biwott: Political career

 Biwott was a member of parliament for 28 years.
 In 1974, he ran unsuccessfully as a prospective MP for the Keiyo South Constituency.
 At the next election (1979), he was successful, standing on KANU ticket in Keiyo-Marakwet, retaining the seat in 1983 and 1988.
 In 1992, 1997, and 2002 he was elected the MP for Keiyo South Constituency.
 In the Parliamentary elections held on 27 December 2007, running on a KANU ticket, he lost his seat to Jackson Kiptanui Arap Kamai of the Orange Democratic Party (ODM).
 The ODM swept to victory in all but one of KANU's seats on the Rift Valley.

 Following the 2002 election, Biwott served on the Devolution Committee of the Constitution of Kenya Review Commission.
 Biwott was the only Member of Parliament who abstained on the Constitutional Referendum held in 2005, stating that the Draft Constitution 'would divide the country along ethnic lines'.
 The draft Constitution was rejected at the Referendum.

-In 2005, Biwott contested for the leadership of the Kenya African National Union (KANU), the former ruling party founded by the late Mzee Kenyatta, but lost the post to Uhuru Kenyatta following a decision by the Kenyan High Court.
+In 2005, Biwott contested for the leadership of the Kenya African National Union (KANU), the former ruling party founded by the late Jomo Kenyatta, but lost the post to his son Uhuru Kenyatta following a decision by the Kenyan High Court.

 Service in government of Kenya

+During his ministerial career, Nicholas Biwott held several senior portfolios, including Energy, Tourism and Wildlife and Regional Development.
+His tenure coincided with a period of major state-led infrastructure expansion and increased international engagement, particularly in energy policy and regional development initiatives.
+He was regarded as one of the most influential figures within government during the 1980s and 1990s.